Academic Services

 Learning Assistance and Resource Center

 The Learning Assistance and Resource Center (LARC) provides academic support services to help students become independent, active learners who achieve academic success.
-The LARC offers tutoring services in most 100- and 200-level general education courses, such as mathematics, natural sciences, social sciences, languages, and introductory business.
-Supplemental Instruction (SI) tutoring is also available for high-risk courses.
-Interested students register on a first-come, first-served basis and are assigned tutors depending on availability.
-Additionally, the LARC offers success coaching that guides students toward academic and personal success at WCU.
-Success coaches meet one-on-one with students and facilitate Academic Success Workshops (ASW's) that offer skill-building in the areas of time management, test preparation, note taking, self care, and more.
-The LARC website, www.wcupa.edu/larc, includes information on available services, a list of courses being tutored, and links to helpful resources.
-Additional services, such as online tutoring through Smarthinking and the Student Alert Program are also available.
-Information regarding these programs can be found on the LARC website.
+Tutoring is available in most 100- and 200-level general education courses, such as mathematics, natural sciences, social sciences, languages, and introductory business.
+Embedded tutoring is also an option within high-risk courses (i.e., biology and chemistry).
+In addition to tutoring, the LARC offers success coaching for students seeking skill development in the following areas: time management, test-preparation, note taking, textbook reading, and more.
+Interested students register on a first-come, first-served basis and are assigned tutors or success coaches depending on availability.
+Finally, the LARC offers additional tutoring through Tutor.com, an online resource that connects students with professional tutors.
+The LARC website, www.wcupa.edu/larc, includes information about available services, a list of courses being tutored, and links to helpful resources.

-The LARC provides opportunities for paid practical experience for undergraduate and graduate students and requires participation in a comprehensive training program for new tutors and success coaches, including seminars, workshops, online training, individualized projects, and peer observation.
+Both undergraduate and graduate students have the opportunity to secure paid practical experience at the LARC.
+All student employees are required to participate in a comprehensive training program comprised of orientations, online sessions, individualized projects, and peer observations.
 Opportunities for practicums or internships are available.
-Tutors employed by the LARC acquire the knowledge and experience necessary to meet the requirements for certification by the College Reading and Learning Association.
-The LARC is open Monday - Thursday from 8 a.m. to 9 p.m, Friday from 8 a.m. to 4 p.m., and Sunday from 6 p.m. to 9 p.m.
+Tutors employed by the LARC acquire the knowledge and experience necessary to meet the requirements for certification through the College Reading and Learning Association.
+The LARC is open Monday - Thursday from 8 a.m. to 7 p.m, Friday from 8 a.m. to 4 p.m., and Sunday evenings (see webpage for exact times).
 For more information call 610-436-2535, e-mail larc@wcupa.edu, see the website at www.wcupa.edu/larc, or visit 224 Lawrence Center.

 Veterans Affairs